-Students will not be allowed to use the phone during class periods.
+Students will not be allowed to use the phone during class periods, unless approved by a supervising adult.
 If a student chooses to use the phone between classes, they must ask permission.
 Students will not be given a late pass from the office.
 The telephone should not be used to arrange student transportation every night after school.
 The arrangements should be made prior to coming to school.
+Students will not have access to the phone after 3:15 p.m. unless they are registered in our Academic Assistance Program.
+If they are registered in the program, they will have access to our office phone until 4:00 p.m.